liboyun/liboyun.github.io/index.md

 ## Boyun Li

 Hi!
-Boyun Li (李伯运) is now a 2nd year master student at College of Computer Science, Sichuan Univerisity, China.
+Boyun Li (李伯运) is now a 1st year PhD student at College of Computer Science, Sichuan University, China.
 Currently, he is a student of Professor [Peng](https://pengxi.me/).

 His major interests include Computer Vision and Deep Learning.
 Recently, he mainly focuses on the image restoration, especially image dehazing with unsupervised methods.